fsharp/fslang-design/RFCs/FS-1081-extend-fixed-expressions.md

 # Detailed design
 [design]: #detailed-design

-This section of the RFC needs more detail and specific examples.
-Please feel free to contribute by editing this file and submitting a PR to fsharp/fslang-design.

-This will require both type-checker and codegen changes.
-Statements in the following form: `use ptr = fixed expr` now need to successfully type-check for any `expr` where its type is a `byref<'a>` type or something that implements `GetPinnableReference()`.
+Currently, statements of the following form: `use ptr = fixed expr` are allowed when `expr` is one of:
+* Array
+* String
+* Address of an array element
+* Address of a field

+FS-1081 adds the following to the list of allowed types for `expr`:
+* byref
+* any 'a when 'a implements `GetPinnableReference() : unit -> byref<'t>`

 The code generator will need to generate code that pins these references and takes their addresses.
 For reference, here is the C# proposal: https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.3/pattern-based-fixed.md.

 # Drawbacks
 [drawbacks]: #drawbacks